-7. U. T. System: Authorization to Transfer Funds Between Legislative Appropriation Items During the Biennium Beginning September 1, 1991.-The Board, upon recommendation of the Business Affairs and Audit Committee, adopted the following resolution to provide for the most effective utilization of the General Revenue Appropriations for The University of Texas System during the biennium beginning September 1, 1991:
+7. U. T. System: Request to Approve Transfer of Funds Between Legislative Appropriation Items During the Biennium Beginning September 1, 1991.--

+The Chancellor, with the concurrence of the appropriate Executive Vice Chancellor and the chief administrative officers of the U. T. System component institutions, recommends that the U. T. Board of Regents adopt the resolution which follows in order to provide for the most effective utilization of the General Revenue Appropriations during the biennium beginning September 1, 1991: